 - You want structure without heavy planning.

 If you only have two minutes, do the first step and start the smallest action.
-A tiny start breaks the avoidance loop.
+A tiny start is often enough to break the avoidance loop.

-Try this before each study session so your brain learns the cue and focus comes faster.
+Try this before each study session so your brain learns the cue and focus comes faster over time.

 Why this works (inspired by Five Elements balance)